Dr

 In my PhD project, I investigated the role of the dopaminergic neurons of the ventral tegmental area (VTA) during goal-directed navigation.
 To do this, I used calcium imaging and a Miniscope to record neural activity in the VTA in mice as they perform a navigation task in virtual reality.
 I found two patterns of activity: phasic and ramping.
 Ramping activity is a relatively novel finding and therefore is not explained by current reinforcement learning theories.
 I designed a Q-learning model incorporating position inference which explains both types of activity as a by-product of weighting action values by sensory and positional representations.
 I concluded that VTA dopaminergic neurons convey reward prediction error in both their patterns of activity, which improve the performance of goal-directed navigation (Farrell et al., 2022).

-Research fellow investigating the neural basis of schizophrenia and epilepsy in the lab of Professor Gabriele Lignani.
+Research fellow investigating the neural basis of schizophrenia and epilepsy and testing novel gene therapies in the lab of Professor Gabriele Lignani.

 PhD student on the MRC UCL-Birkbeck Doctoral Training Programme.
 Thesis investigated the role of VTA dopamine neurons in goal-directed navigation (Farrell et al., 2022).